Hovawart

 How much exercise does a Hovawart need?

-They are high-energy working dogs that require at least 60-90 minutes of vigorous daily activity and mental engagement.
+They are high-energy working dogs that require significant daily physical exercise and mental engagement to prevent boredom.

 Are they good with children?

-When raised with them, they are typically very protective and gentle, though supervision is always recommended due to their size.
+When raised with them, they are typically very protective and gentle, though their size requires supervision with small children.

 View Official FCI Standard